-09 May Swimming as exercise: great reasons to take the plunge!
+09 May Swimming: great reasons to take the plunge!

 Hitting the pool a few times a week offers incredible health benefits for people of all ages.
 When submerged to waist depth, our bodies bear just 50 percent of what we weigh, and when submerged to our necks, just ten percent.

 Swimming, though beneficial for us all, is an ideal form of exercise for those with sore muscles and joints, with arthritis, and those who are overweight.
 A water-based workout can also increase flexibility, strengthen muscles, and provide a cardiovascular workout.

 Whether you take the plunge to enjoy an Aquafit class, or leap into a lane to practice your strokes, you’ll be treating your body to a gentle-on-the-joints, full body workout.
 Are you ready to make a splash?

 A healthy heart: An aerobic activity, swimming strengthens our hearts.
 Regular cardiovascular exercise helps our hearts to function (pump our blood) with less work.

 Improved mental health: When it comes to managing stress, anxiety, and even depression, a commitment to physical activity, particularly outdoors, can be an effective form of treatment.
 Once again, exercise is medicine!

 Weight maintenance: Exercise alone rarely leads to weight loss, but it can help people maintain a healthy weight and it’s essential for good health.

 Improved muscle strength & tone: Swimming is a super way to increase muscular strength and tone, especially when compared to other forms of aerobic exercise.
 In water, every kick and arm stroke becomes a resistance exercise.